GHROTIC/art-book-next-retrogirls-es/README.md

 ### Media Scraping:

-* To make game artwork look as good as possible the recommneded settings for the built-in scraper in Knulli are:
+* To make game artwork look as good as possible, the recommneded settings for the built-in scraper in Knulli are:
     * Image Source = `Screenshot`
     * Box Source = `Box 2D`
     * Logo Source = `Marquee`